robiso/contact-form/README.md

 # Instructions
 Before editing any files, create a copy of your current theme and set it as default.
 Do all the changes in the copied theme. **This will help you avoid a theme update overriding your contact form.**

+# Important
+- If you are coming from an older version, please check your WonderCMS Security Settings to ensure your correct email address is added.

 ## 1. Install plugin
 1. Login to your WonderCMS website.
 2. Click "Settings" and click "Plugins".